GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 This project is released under the terms of the MIT license specified in the `LICENSE` file.
 If you plan to create any material based on the Forest Agreement Layer scripts, please ensure that you cite them appropriately.
-Copyright © 2025 Thünen-Institute, Juliana Freitas Beyer, Margret Köthke, Melvin Lippe.
+Copyright © 2025 Thünen-Institute, GEOS-EUDR, Juliana Freitas Beyer, Margret Köthke, Melvin Lippe.

 ---